0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/life-of-a-transaction.md

 **6** &mdash; As validator V~1~ is a proposer/leader, it will pull a block of transactions from its mempool and replicate this block as a proposal to other validators via its consensus component.
 (Consensus → Mempool [MP.3](#consensus-mempool-mp3), [CO.1](#consensus-mempool-co1))

 **7** &mdash; The consensus component of V~1~ is responsible for coordinating agreement among all validators on the order of transactions in the proposed block.
 (Consensus → Other Validators [CO.2](#consensus-other-validators-co2)).
-Refer to our technical paper [State Machine Replication in the Libra Blockchain](state-machine-replication-paper.md) for details of our proposed consensus protocol LibraBFT.
+Refer to our technical paper [State Machine Replication in the Diem Blockchain](state-machine-replication-paper.md) for details of our proposed consensus protocol DiemBFT.

 ### Executing the Block and Reaching Consensus